 - My extensions were causing traction alopecia.
 Essentially, their weight was actually causing damage to the follicles.

 I think what stuck with me the most was that this is a commitment.
-I’d been using Rogaine for a while but I think I thought my hair would grow back and then I’d be smooth sailing for life.
+I’ve been using Rogaine for a few months but I think I thought my hair would grow back and then I’d be smooth sailing for life.
 That’s untrue.
 It’s like brushing your teeth, you must use the product forever to keep the results.

 This changed my attitude towards my hair loss and I took it even more seriously.
-In addition to the Minoxidil, I decided to add the Low Level Laser Therapy and PRP injections.
+In addition to my daily application of the Women’s Rogaine 5% Minoxidil Foam, I decided to also add the Low Level Laser Therapy and PRP injections to double-up on my hair loss treatments (like I said – I’m getting serious!).
 The LLLT comes in the form of a little baseball cap and I wear it for 30 minutes every other day.
 It’s super easy and has absolutely no feeling.

-I do the Minoxidil on my part, hairline and temples (this is where my thinning is) every morning and night.
+I do the Minoxidil (Rogaine) on my part, hairline and temples (this is where my thinning is) once a day, either morning or night.
 Also, this has no sensation and if my hair looks a little greasy I just blow dry it again and it actually gives my roots a little texture!